codedownio/servant-typescript/README.md

 This library generates TypeScript client libraries for Servant.

-First, make sure you have 'TypeScript' instances defined for all of the types used in the API.
+First, make sure you have [TypeScript](https://hackage.haskell.org/package/aeson-typescript) instances defined for all of the types used in the API.

 ```haskell
 data User = User {